madebits/madebits.github.io/r/nodejs-grunner.md

 * `G.t('t3', ['t1', 't2'])` - sequential t1 will be run first than t2, and then t3.
 * `G.t('t4', ['t1', ['t2', 't3'], 't1'])` - t1 will be run first, then t2 and t3 will both start in parallel, then t1 will run again after t2 and t3 are done, and then t4 will run.

 *Parallel* means execution will not block, *sequential* means the execution blocks until all before finish.
-In general, if the dependencies array is considered *level 0* and the first nested arrays as level 1, then the tasks in all *odd* level nested arrays are started in parallel and those if *even* levels sequentially.
+In general, if the dependencies array is considered *level 0* and the first nested arrays as level 1, then the tasks in all *odd* levels of nested arrays are started in parallel and those if *even* levels sequentially.
 Task started in parallel have pipe symbol `|` listed in console before their name.
 Nesting level of tasks is shown in console with dots `.` before the task name.

 Circular task dependencies, such as `G.t('t1', ['t2']); G.t('t2', ['t1'])`, direct or indirect will result in failure.